 - Moving about to accomplish tasks or moving from one worksite to another.

-- Adjusting or moving heavy objects in all directions.
+- Adjusting or moving objects up to 5 pounds in all directions

 - Communicating with others to exchange information.